tarleb/jats-con-2022/paper.md

 credit".[@smith2018]

-We developed a publishing system to go from Markdown to JATS in a mostly automatic fashion.
+We developed a publishing system to go from Markdown to JATS in a mostly automated fashion.
 The system follows the general idea of using Markdown as the central format of a document production system, which has been described previously.[@krewinkel2017]